128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-address-prefix-filter-condition          An IPv4 prefix filter condition on address next-hop-prefix-filter-condition         An IPv4 prefix filter condition on next hop source-prefix-filter-condition           An IPv4 prefix filter condition on route source address-prefix-filter-ipv6-condition     An IPv6 prefix filter condition on address next-hop-prefix-filter-ipv6-condition    An IPv6 prefix filter condition on next hop as-path-filter-condition                 An autonomous path filter condition community-filter-condition               A community filter condition extended-community-filter-condition      An extended community filter condition next-hop-interface-condition             A next hop interface condition metric-condition                         A metric condition origin-condition                         An origin condition peer-condition                           A peer condition probability-condition                    A probablity condition tag-condition                            A tag condition
+- address-prefix-filter-condition: An IPv4 prefix filter condition on address
+- next-hop-prefix-filter-condition: An IPv4 prefix filter condition on next hop
+- source-prefix-filter-condition: An IPv4 prefix filter condition on route source
+- address-prefix-filter-ipv6-condition: An IPv6 prefix filter condition on address
+- next-hop-prefix-filter-ipv6-condition: An IPv6 prefix filter condition on next hop
+- as-path-filter-condition: An autonomous path filter condition
+- community-filter-condition: A community filter condition
+- extended-community-filter-condition: An extended community filter condition
+- next-hop-interface-condition: A next hop interface condition
+- metric-condition: A metric condition
+- origin-condition: An origin condition
+- peer-condition: A peer condition
+- probability-condition: A probablity condition
+- tag-condition: A tag condition

 ## `configure authority routing policy statement name`